paulsch1/capstone/README.md

 - National data: There is a txt file for each year of birth (1881-2022).
 Columns: name, M/F, and count.
 Contains 102,449 unique names
 - State-specific data: there is a txt file for each state (and D.C.).
 Columns: state, M/F, year, name, count.
 Contains 32,722 unique names.

-The national data contains 102,449 unique names.
-The state data contains 32,722 unique names and the state data has ~12% fewer counts than the national data.
-For privavy reasons, the SSA excluded names with fewer than 5 occurences in any geographic area.

 ### Kaggle
-This project used the The Movies Dataset which contains metadata on over 45,000 movies.
+This project used the The Movies Dataset from Kaggle which contains metadata on over 45,000 movies.
 The dataset consists of movies released on or before July 2017.
-The movies_metadata.csv and credits.csv can be dowloaded here: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data.
+The movies_metadata.csv and credits.csv we used can be dowloaded here: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data.